 Gebauer and crew endured steep climbs through heavy bamboo brush, bumpy rides in overheating Jeeps, leeches during rainy season and fleas in the spring to capture the famously cute arboreal mammal in its natural habitat.

-The result is the documentary film “The Forgotten Panda,” due to premiere on German television later this year.
-A shorter version of the project will be used in zoos for educational purposes.
+The result is the documentary film “The Forgotten Panda,” which premiered on German television in 2017.
+A shorter version of the project is being used in zoos for educational purposes.

 Between August 2015 and December 2016, Gebauer – sometimes alone and sometimes with a small team – spent four weeks on four separate occasions filming in Nepal and four weeks filming in India and Bhutan with breaks in between.

 “From my own experience I can say that the Red Panda is probably one of the most difficult mammal species to film,” Gebauer wrote in an email interview.
-“That’s because of his not very ‘film-friendly’ habitat – the dense bamboo forests of the Himalayas on extremely steep slopes.
-But he is also very shy and hides almost always high up in the trees and is extremely difficult to find.”
+“That’s because of its not very ‘film-friendly’ habitat – the dense bamboo forests of the Himalayas on extremely steep slopes.
+But they are also very shy and hides almost always high up in the trees and is extremely difficult to find.”

 Getting to the timid animal required that the crew lug cameras, tripods and food up sharp inclines in altitudes between 2,500 and 4,000 meters above sea level.
 The weather was rainy, cloudy and misty nearly every day, particularly during monsoon season.
 Filming lasted several hours on some days.